-1 WHEREAS, After World War II, the United States and the United Nations signed a 2 treaty with Japan to return sovereignty with the exception of Japan's 3 military; and 4 WHEREAS, This treaty is outdated, and Japan faces multiple threats from regional 5 powers in the status quo; and 6 WHEREAS, The U.S. partially carries the burden of Japanese security, although Japan 7 is capable of fully maintaining its own security; and 8 WHEREAS, The Japanese parliament passed numerous security bills that allow Japan 9 to increase the size of the military; and 10 WHEREAS, The treaty between the United States and Japan is preventing Japan from 10 11 WHEREAS, The treaty between the United States and Japan is preventing Japan from keeping a standing army and being self-reliant; now, therefore, be it WHEREAS, RESOLVED, 11 · keeping a standing army and being self-reliant; now, therefore, be it 11 12 · keeping a standing army and being self-reliant; now, therefore, be it That the UIL Congress here assembled recommend repealing the Treaty 11 12 13 RESOLVED, keeping a standing army and being self-reliant; now, therefore, be it That the UIL Congress here assembled recommend repealing the Treaty of Mutual Cooperation and Security between the United States and
+1 WHEREAS, After World War II, the United States and the United Nations signed a 2 treaty with Japan to return sovereignty with the exception of Japan's 3 military; and 4 WHEREAS, This treaty is outdated, and Japan faces multiple threats from regional 5 powers in the status quo; and 6 WHEREAS, The U.S. partially carries the burden of Japanese security, although Japan 7 is capable of fully maintaining its own security; and 8 WHEREAS, The Japanese parliament passed numerous security bills that allow Japan 9 to increase the size of the military; and 10 WHEREAS, The treaty between the United States and Japan is preventing Japan from 11 keeping a standing army and being self-reliant; now, therefore, be it 12 RESOLVED, That the UIL Congress here assembled recommend repealing the Treaty 13 of Mutual Cooperation and Security between the United States and 14 Japan; and, be it 15 FURTHER RES SOLVED, That the United States shall gradually withdraw military forces 16 from Japanese territories.